drufball/yosai/_drafts/seige.md

 "It won't be that way.
 Yes, no one will be able to overthrow the gods.
 But we won't have to.
 These bonds I'm talking about, the changes they create go in both directions.
 We'll become more like the gods, but they'll also become more like us.
 And those changes will ripple through all the beasts they've created."

-Chiyoko gestured at the gods' army above them.
+Chiyoko gestured at the army above them.
 "The rebellion was never going to succeed.
 Even if we had killed the gods, what would happen next?
 We'd still be trapped in the vicious playground they built for us.
 This is the only way we can actually build a future that doesn't destroy everything in the process."

 Hideyo paused, considering Chiyoko's words.

-Mamoru looked between Hideyo and Chiyoko.
-Eventually his gaze settled on his childhood friend.
+Mamoru looked between the two women.
+Eventually his gaze settled on Chiyoko.
 "The two of you are so focused on what comes at the end.
 You always keep your eyes forward, looking to where we're going.

-"But getting where we're going also shapes who we are.
+"But how we get there shapes who we are.
 Whatever result we end up with, we have to _live_ as the people who got to that point.
 Hideyo wanted me to abandon her so that the villagers in Hokko could survive.
 But then we would be a village that abandons their friends to save themselves.
 You want us to pledge ourselves to the gods.
 But then we would be a race who bows to tyrants.
-We would give this fox everything, despite what he's done.

 "We can't just strive for a perfect world.
 We have to deserve it when we get there."
 Mamoru took one last look at Chiyoko.
 He smiled sadly.
-Then he turned, facing the giant fox god behind her.
+Then he turned, facing the god behind her.
 "You killed my mother.
-Make whatever deals you want with these people when we're done, but I will not bow to you."
+Make whatever deals you want with these people when we're done, but I will not serve you."

-Mamoru gripped his axe, knuckles suddenly white.
-He raised the weapon over his head and roared, the muscles on his body surging.
-The ground beneath his feet shattered as he leapt with all his might towards the god.
+Mamoru gripped his axe, knuckles white.
+He raised the weapon over his head and yelled, the muscles on his body surging.
+The ground beneath his feet shattered as he leapt with all his might towards the nine-tailed fox.

-He moved faster than anyone in the group could react.
+Mamoru moved faster than anyone could react.
 Even Tsukuyomi seemed caught off guard.
-As he flew through the air, Mamoru's axe began to spark.
-Small pulses of electricity flared to life across the blade, disappearing just as quickly.
+As he flew through the air, his axe began to spark.
+Small pulses of electricity flared to life across the blade, disappearing quickly.

+Arcing out of the woods, directly towards Mamoru, lightning struck.

 # The Gods Appear
-Arcing out of the woods, directly towards Mamoru's axe, lightning struck.

 As the bolt of electricity connected with Mamoru's arm, the energy condensed into a hand.
-The bolt flared, blinding everyone as it materialized into a gigantic human form holding Mamoru by wrist.
+The bolt flared, blinding everyone as it materialized into a 15 foot tall human form holding Mamoru by wrist.
 Mamoru's body swung violently as his momentum was completely halted.

 "Whoo!
 What a speech!"
 With their free hand, the creature clapped against their forearm, causing Mamoru to shake in the air.
+Their lean-muscled limbs were wrapped tightly in bandages.
 "Bonus points for dramatically leaping to your death right afterwards."
 Their voice crackled and distorted like static shocks.
-They had the shape of a human, though they were nearly 15 feet tall.
 A cloak covered their body, hood up.
-Lean-muscled limbs were wrapped tightly in bandages.
-They wore a blank white mask with electricity crawling across its surface.
-The energy shaped itself into eyes and a mouth that moved in conjunction with the creature's words.
+Beneath the hood, they wore a blank white mask.
+Electricity crawled along the surface of the mask, shaping itself into eyes and a mouth that moved in conjunction with the creature's words.

 Chiyoko reacted before the rest.
 In a blur of movement, she pulled the bow from her hip as she turned towards the new creature.
 The air popped as she pulled an ice arrow into existence and took aim.
 "Put him _down_ Susano."